truenas/documentation/content/en/hub/truecommand/DockerUpdate.md

 ## Docker Container Commands

-There are a few Docker commands to remember when interacting with a TrueCommand container:
+There are a few general Docker commands to remember when interacting with a TrueCommand container:

 To start or stop the TrueCommand container, enter `docker container start <container name>` or `docker container stop <container name>` on the Docker host system.